About E. coli

 - Nausea – while nausea is a common sign of an E. coli infection, it’s important to note that not all infected individuals will vomit.
 Similarly, fevers may not always occur.

-If you experience any of these symptoms and suspect negligence on the part of a restaurant or food manufacturer, consult a highly skilled food poisoning attorney at Ron Simon & Associates.
-You may be entitled to compensation for your injuries and we can help you understand your available legal options moving forward.
+If you experience any of these symptoms and suspect negligence on the part of a restaurant or food manufacturer, consult a highly skilled food poisoning attorney.
+You may be entitled to compensation for your injuries.

 What Are the Causes of E. coli Infection?